 With a nursing degree from Johns Hopkins, Justin Bilik ’10 cares for patients undergoing kidney, liver, pancreas and hand transplants on the Comprehensive Transplant Unit at Johns Hopkins Hospital.

 “I’ve always wanted to be in the medical field.
 I wasn’t interested in becoming a doctor because of the time commitment and years of schooling – so I discovered nursing was a perfect fit for me,” recalls Bilik, who majored in biology with a minor in Spanish.

 “I went into college knowing that I wanted to explore this route; I knew I didn’t want to go straight to nursing school from high school,” he says.
-During his three years at Washington College, Justin augmented his academic studies with music; he played the oboe in the classical quartet, took private lessons and participated in music recitals.
+During his time at Washington College, Justin augmented his academic studies with music; he played the oboe in the classical quartet, took private lessons and participated in music recitals.

 “I have great memories of all the professors at Washington College,” says Justin.
 “In my junior year, I worked for Dr. Rosemary Ford as her lab assistant.
 The College really helped prepare me for nursing school.”